anthemion-org/ogle-web/README.md

 ### React hooks

-Aside from `ViewSetup`, all components are implemented with hooks.
+Aside from `ViewSets`, all components are implemented with hooks.
 That works well for simple components, but after using them a bit, I think class components would have been better. `useEffect` is particularly awkward and difficult to manage.
 The React team’s zealotry on this topic suggests that they care more about their ideology than about real-world development problems.
 JavaScript developers don’t care, because they earn _more_ with each layer of bullshit, not less.
 It’s only the employers and the users who suffer when a development fad appears.

 `useCallback` makes components harder to read, so I am skipping that until I encounter actual performance problems.